FarronF/limerick-council-meetings/meetings/2022/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 25 May 2022.md

 health.
 He also noted the ageing infrastructure in place in certain areas such as Broadford

-where water main replacement is required.---
+where water main replacement is required.
+---
 2

 The Operations Manager made reference to the number of burst water mains which have